yp-edu/yp-edu.github.io/pages/_drafts/layer-wise-relevance-propagation.md

 \end{equation}
 $$

-**Flat [@4](#resources):** Defined by the equation $\ref{eq:flat_rule}$, this rule is similar to $z^+$ but assuming a constant weighting.
+**Flat [@4](#resources):** Defined by the equation $\ref{eq:flat_rule}$, this rule is similar to $w^2$ but assuming a constant weighting.
 It therefore redistributes equally the relevance across every preceding neuron.
-In practice it is only used for the first layer, e.g. in order to propagate relevance to dead input neurons.
 This rule is conservative and positive (and thus consistent).
+In practice it is used for the first layer, e.g. in order to propagate relevance to dead input neurons.

 $$
 \begin{equation}